City Survivability Rankings for Tea Shop

 - Challenging locations: 41.0% – 58.5%

 Wide variation between cities: The difference between the #1 city (Dallas at 72.9%) and the #24 city (Philadelphia at 66.0%) is 6.9 percentage points.
-City-selection impact for Tea Shops is evident in the 2.3-point difference between Dallas and Portland — operators who optimize location stand to gain a meaningful survivability edge.
+For Tea Shops, the 2.3-point difference between top and second-ranked cities is a strong signal that geographic market selection directly drives business outcomes.

 National average: Across all 24 analyzed cities, the average survivability for a Tea Shop is 68.5%.